google/xls/docs_src/vast.md

 ## VAST Overview

 Each supported Verilog construct is represented with a C++ class.
-These classes form a type heirarchy with the class `VastNode` at the root.
+These classes form a type hierarchy with the class `VastNode` at the root.
 Objects are gathered in tree-shaped structures to represent Verilog constructs.
 Ownership of all VAST objects is maintained by a `VerilogFile` object which represents a single file of Verilog source code.
 References between objects are stored as